VanDerLars/xojo-intro/README.md

 ## Ideas and todo

-- [ ] Add ControlArrays to highlight more than one Control (currently only possible by using ContainerControls)
+- [X] Add ControlArrays to highlight more than one Control (currently only possible by using ContainerControls)
 - [ ] ~~Make use of the AnimationKit to smoothen the things a bit~~ _Canceled, because animation kit has no transperancy animations._
 - [ ] Find another way to animate some things.
 - [ ] More configurations of the whole thing would be a good thing.
 - [X] Resize the highlight area together with the window.
 - [ ] Better resizing for some corner cases.
+- [ ] Resizing of ControlArrays doesn't work well.

 ## Contribute